Bryantdl7/darkstormdev/README.md

 # Darkstorm Servers' Development/Bug Tracker Team

+# Addon Requests
+- Please post in the issues tab
+- Make sure to include a URL for the addon
+- Set the subject as the addon you are requesting

 Please see the releases tab for changelogs for server(s)!
-Make sure to install https://desktop.github.com/ if you are a collaborator!

 # Current Development Team Members